18 tips to increase your assertivenessThis will improve your assertiveness

-Therefore, it is important to train to restore the inner balance as quickly as possible when it has been lost.
-In emotionally emotional moments, for example in situations that are perceived as an attack, we usually react quickly without thinking about the consequences.
+Therefore, it is important to train restoring the inner balance as quickly as possible when it has been lost.
+In emotionally emotional moments, for example in situations that are perceived as an attack, we typically react quickly without thinking about the consequences.

 The better I know myself and my priorities, the easier it is for me to say “No!” confidently.
 Those who know themselves and their weaknesses are more autonomous, pay more attention to themselves and their concerns, and communicate more confidently.

 7. Inappropriate reactions

 An important first step is learning what assertiveness is and what it looks like, as well as the difference between assertiveness and aggression.
 The likelihood that the first reaction is also the best possible decreases with the degree of negative emotional content.
 Especially in the case of anger, it is advisable to regain balance and act after the anger is gone.
 An appropriate, possibly even benevolent reaction conveys sovereignty, increases one’s status, and thus also one’s assertiveness.
 On the other hand, those who act harshly are accused of weakness and insecurity.
 Even constant yielding is not sensible: it results in discrimination, weakens one’s reputation and the assertiveness is lost.
 However, those who always assert themselves are accused that it is not about the object, but only about personal success.